New Jersey IOLTA Compliance: Trust Account Rules & Requirements

 New Jersey IOLTA Note

-New Jersey has among the most rigorous IOLTA frameworks in the US.
-The Office of Attorney Ethics receives overdraft notifications within a strict 5-business-day window and has broad disciplinary authority.
-The 7-year retention requirement under Court Rules applies to all trust records.
+New Jersey has one of the most rigorous IOLTA frameworks in the country.
+The Office of Attorney Ethics gets overdraft notifications inside a strict 5-business-day window and has broad disciplinary authority.
+The 7-year retention requirement under Court Rules applies to every trust record — there's no short-cut.

 Common IOLTA Violations in New Jersey